Tinram/MySQL-Brute/README.md

 ... no remote connection permitted for user *wordpress*, but local network access for user *xyz*.

 + mysqld can listen on a port other than 3306 (for port 3307, use `mysqlbrute ... -p 3307`)
-+ mysqld is down (on the server command-line, use: `pgrep mysql` &ndash no number output means mysqld is not running)
++ mysqld is down (on the server command-line, use: `pgrep mysql` &ndash; no number output means mysqld is not running).

 ## Build